adumit/adumit.github.io/docs/_posts/2022-05-28-exploring-gpt-3-prob-reasoning.md

 The students ranked "Linda is a bank teller and is active in the feminist movement" more highly than "Linda is a bank teller".
 This is a violation of a logical rule about the probability of two things occurring together, P(A & B), vs. the probability of one of those things occurring, P(A).
 If P(A & B) is true, than P(A) must be true.
 Thus, P(A) is strictly more likely than P(A & B).
 Nonetheless, these students stuck to their guns even in the face of this bias.
 This got me thinking, does GPT-3 have the same bias?

 I sought to test a simplified version of the prompt with just two options.
 GPT-3 exhibits the same bias!
-> <b> Linda is thirty-one years old, single, outspoken, and very bright.
+> <b> Q: Linda is thirty-one years old, single, outspoken, and very bright.
 She majored in philosophy.
 As a student, she was deeply concerned with issues of discrimination and social justice, and also participated in antinuclear demonstrations.
 Which of the following statements is most likely: (A) Linda is a bank teller.
 (B) Linda is a bank teller and is active in the feminist movement.

 A:</b> B

 The bias is even still present when I flip the answers!